colinbourque/CJB-XRDA/nuskybgd-docs/nuskybgd-doc.md

 In total, your new `.xcm` file should begin with imports that look something like:
-![Example .xcm file which successfully loads in stray light products](example-xcm.png)
+![Example .xcm file which successfully loads in stray light products](example-xcm.png) (nu30401023002-unocc.pha is just a grouped spectrum, equivalent to an nu30401023002B01_cl_3to160_srcB_sr.pha spectrum directly out of the SL product creation)

 You can now open this in `Xspec` and fit the background.